vlad12-k/boutique-hotel-booking-system/README.md

 ## Academic Note

-This project was created for **Unit 36: Application Development** and extended with API integration evidence suitable for the API-focused unit work.
+This project was created for **Unit 36: Application Development and Unit 37: Application Program Interfaces** and extended with API integration evidence suitable for the API-focused unit work.
 It demonstrates application design, development, validation, testing evidence, support documentation, external service integration and evaluation opportunities.

 The system intentionally uses a simple Flask, SQLite, Bootstrap and vanilla JavaScript stack so that the implementation remains understandable, explainable and suitable for academic demonstration.